ingemark-undefined/drinktalk-frontend/README.md

 ## 🚀 Release build

-The latest .apk (September 24) can be downloaded from [here](https://install.appcenter.ms/users/jakov.glavina-icloud.com/apps/drink-talk/distribution_groups/public).
+The latest .apk can be downloaded from [here](https://github.com/ingemark-undefined/drinktalk-frontend/releases).